stuartsierra/component/README.md

 The original exception which the component threw is available as `.getCause` on the exception.

+Since the system map may be large, with a lot of repetition, you probably don't want to log or print this data.
+Instead, get the cause of the exception and print that.

 The 'component' library makes no attempt to recover from errors in a component, but you can use the system attached to the exception to